hmdc/ondemand_dev_guide/RAILS_PASSENGER_APPS_GUIDE.md

 And then click on the `Debug` button on the top-right bar.

-Once you make a request that runs that piece of code, the debugger will stop the execution by showing the status of the process.
+Make a request with your browser that runs that line of code, the debugger will stop the execution by showing the status of the process.

 ![debugger working](images/rails_passenger_apps_guide/03_debugger_rubymine_stopped.png)